Sic enim Deus dilexit mundum ... (Joannes 3:16) For God so loved the world ...

 What Is Evolution?

-In our time this problem is nowhere more evident than is the supposed conflict between modern scientific knowledge and the account of creation in Genesis.
+In our time this problem is nowhere more evident than in the supposed conflict between modern scientific knowledge and the account of creation in Genesis.
 OK, right here is one of those ironies that this blog finds hilarious.
 Wanna know what?
 Of course the famous book re evolution is Charles Darwin's (1809-1882) "On the Origin of the Species" (1859).
 Guess what, ya know what "genesis" means?
-The English word and title is derived from the Latin word, which in turn transliterated into Latin the Greek word for -- origin!
+The English word is derived from a Latin word which in turn transliterated into Latin the Greek word for -- origin!
 Hey, looks like two contradictory and conflicting accounts of origin, huh?

 The idea of God, of a power greater than ourselves, of something beyond our complete grasp which gives rises to a sense or idea of holy, is a universal sense as ancient as Man.
 But that is also problematic.
 Man has expressed this sense in a variety of ways.
-Sometimes he takes natural forces beyond his control as therefore gods.
-Sometimes he posits supra-human beings who control these natural forces.
-Sometimes this expression is applied to the totality of the universe as an impersonal way or law that is operational throughout.
+Sometimes he takes natural forces beyond his control as therefore his gods, and worships them and/or prays to them to control the forces of nature, taken to be gods, in his favour.
+Sometimes he posits supra-human beings who control these natural forces, and similarly worships and/or prays to them to the same end.
+Sometimes this expression is applied to the totality of the universe, as an impersonal way or law that is operational throughout, within which one can learn to live in harmony.
 Sometimes the universe itself is god.

 Genesis confirms this universal sense as valid, but contradicts all those expressions.
 God is not heaven and earth; heaven and earth are creations of God who preexists them and is distinct from them.
-Likewise then everything else in the universe -- forces like wind and rain, places like rivers, everything -- is not God nor is God the totality of it, but they are creations of God who preexists and is distinct from them all.
-Therefore, they are not objects of worship or veneration.
+Likewise, everything else in the universe, forces like wind and rain, places like rivers, everything, are not gods nor is God the totality of it, but they are creations of God who preexists and is distinct from them all.
+Therefore, they are not objects of worship or veneration either.

 The next few verses make that quite clear, as the things Man deifies are described as creations of the deity -- heaven and earth, the seas, the sun, the moon, life in any form, life in human form.
 For example, the sun that lights our world is not god, not a god, nor is there a sun-god whose function it is to control the sun.